Volunteers make road racing and HPDE happen

 - Must wear closed toe, closed top shoes.
 The more comfortable the better, you will be on your feet for most of the day.

-Drivers Services Support: Make copies, communicate with timing and scoring, assist with trophy display and distribution, etc. This position can be done by multiple people in a weekend.
+Drivers Services Support: Make copies of session results, communicate with timing and scoring, assist with trophy display and distribution, etc. This position can be done by multiple people in a weekend.
 Minimum commitment is 1 hour.
-(A dry position even on the wettest of race weekends with this position) [Filled]
+(A dry position even on the wettest of race weekends with this position)

 For more information or if you just want to chat with someone who can walk you through some typical volunteer positions, please feel free to contact Brad Greco, IRDC VP, or our Race Chair, Karl Seeger at Volunteer Information.